BrianHenryIE/bh-wp-autologin-urls/README.md

 ![WooCommerce Order Page](./.wordpress-org/screenshot-5.gif "BH WP Autologin URLs WooCommerce Order Page screenshot")

+### Integrations

+* MailPoet 3.x
+* The Newsletter Plugin
+* Klaviyo

+When newsletters are sent with any of the above integrations, their own tracking URLs are used to determine the current user to log them in.
+If there is no local WordPress account, the user's email and name are set on the WooCommerce checkout.

 ### Secure

 The plugin conforms to all the suggestions in the StackExchange discussion, [Implementing an autologin link in an email](https://security.stackexchange.com/questions/129846/implementing-an-autologin-link-in-an-email):